What to Do If an Uber Driver Hits You

 Visit our Uber Accidents Help Page to learn more about how the personal injury process works.

-Call 911 immediately after an Uber driver hits you if there are any injuries (even minor ones) or property damage.
+Call 911 immediately if there are any injuries - even minor ones - or property damage.
 This call will send first responders like police and EMTs to your location within minutes.
 You have the right to refuse medical treatment, but you might regret it later.

 3) Contact Your Insurance Company